 After the break-up of Amicus in 1978, Milton Subotsky went his own way and formed Sword and Sorcery Productions.
-There he attempted to mount a number of interesting projects – Thongor in the Valley of the Demons, a sword and sorcery film from Lin Carter’s sub-Conan novels that would have starred Darth Vader himself Dave Prowse; and several other productions that ended up being produced by other people – the tv adaptation of Ray Bradbury’s The Martian Chronicles (1980); the remake of Cat People (1982); while Subotsky also purchased the rights to a host of Stephen King short stories that were eventually brought by Dino De Laurentiis to emerge as Cat’s Eye (1985) and Maximum Overdrive (1986) with Subotsky receiving nominal producer’s credit.
+There he attempted to mount a number of interesting projects – Thongor in the Valley of the Demons, a sword and sorcery film from Lin Carter’s sub-Conan novels that would have starred Darth Vader himself Dave Prowse; and several other productions that ended up being produced by other people – the tv adaptation of Ray Bradbury’s The Martian Chronicles (1980); the remake of Cat People (1982); while Subotsky also purchased the rights to the Stephen King short story collection Night Shift (1977) and announced an anthology of King stories, where he would have been one of the second people to have made a King adapted film – the stories were eventually brought by Dino De Laurentiis to emerge as Cat’s Eye (1985) and Maximum Overdrive (1986) with Subotsky receiving nominal producer’s credit.
 Other than the psycho-thriller Dominique (1978), The Monster Club was the only of these projects that emerged directly under Subotsky’s hand.

 The Monster Club was an attempt to return to Amicus’s bread and butter – the horror anthology.
 Subotsky brought back Anglo-horror regular Roy Ward Baker, who had directed Asylum for Amicus, and united three horror stars – John Carradine, Vincent Price and Donald Pleasence.
 The film was adapted from The Monster Club (1976), a short story collection by minor British horror writer Ronald Chetwynd-Hayes, whose stories had earlier provided the basis for Amicus’s From Beyond the Grave.